damacaner/jewel-search-go/README.md

 # jewel-search go
 [our love will be timeless](https://www.youtube.com/watch?v=HxXsnFTVR6M)

-Wont gonna say shit, spent quite a bit of time on this.
  Path of Exile Timeless Jewel seed searching tool, only works on command line but exports results to seeds.txt.

-Enter the notable size you want to search, enter the notables, enter the Lethal Pride mod you want to search, but without spaces and %'s like write "base_stun_threshold_reduction_+%" like this "basestunthresholdreduction" program will calculate and give you a seed in seeds.txt.
+Enter the notable size you want to search, enter the notables, enter the mod you want to search (full list in decoders), but without spaces and %'s like write "base_stun_threshold_reduction_+%" like this "basestunthresholdreduction" program will calculate and give you a seed in seeds.txt.

-Will update with Elegant Hubris, but as I said I just posted this for people want to build a search engine like this in Go, so they could take my code and build something better.
+Runtime on 8 notable search: [509.766322ms](https://pastebinp.com/Hrmby2O4VxxgsKdtdsov7A#eSGAyoH3XdHobZ1S4FU211nTs3dK3izOItyX8uCRqy0=)
+Initial startup takes a bit long about 4 seconds, as it is searching every file for the CSVs and decoder.

 I almost forgot, special thanks to @xeske for compressing CSV files! https://github.com/xeske/timeless

+todo:
+-> keystones
+-> added bonuses to passive skills in seeds radius, addition to main search